 Dan sipped the stout.
 The pint was thick like mud, but its head was white cream.
-“My parents were divorced, and I only saw my dad for a few hours a year at his university.
+“My parents were divorced, so I only saw my dad for a few hours a year at his university.
 Each year he gave me books.
-Before senior year of high-school, my mom dropped me off in the campus courtyard and I climbed the stairs to his office.
+Before senior-year of high-school, my mom dropped me off in the campus courtyard and I climbed the stairs to his office.
 He asked how I enjoyed Dante’s Inferno and I said it was the best book he ever gave me.

 “So he gave me the Purgatorio and the Paradiso, and he asked if I had any questions.

 “I asked, ‘What happens to Dante’s guide, Virgil?
-I hope he was put in Hell just to lead Dante to God, and he’ll be admitted into Heaven for his service.’
+I hope he was only put in Hell to lead Dante to God, and he’ll be admitted into Heaven for his service.’

 “And he said, ‘I’m afraid the Virtuous Pagans are in Hell forever, but on the outer rim their only punishment is distance from God’s light, which they never even knew in life.
 So they’re free!
-Virgil even explores the afterlife except the upper celestial third.
 Wouldn’t you rather spend eternity with those rejected scholars than the stuck-up prudes in Heaven?’